Ford Motor Company: Corporate affairs

+Business trends

+The key trends for the Ford Motor Company are (as of the financial year ending December 31):

 Executive management

-Members of the Ford board as of January 2025 are: Stephen Butler, Kimberly Casiano, Anthony F. Earley, Jr., Edsel Ford II, William Clay Ford Jr. (executive chairman), Jim Hackett (president and CEO), William W. Helman IV, William E. Kennard, John C. Lechleiter, Ellen Marram, John L. Thornton, John Veihmeyer, Lynn Vojvodich, and John S. Weinberg.
+Members of the Ford board as of January 2025 are: William Clay Ford Jr. (executive chairman), Jim Farley (president and CEO), Kimberly Casiano, Adriana Cisneros, Alexandra Ford English (daughter of William Clay Ford Jr.), Henry Ford III (son of Edsel Ford II), William W. Helman IV, Jon Huntsman Jr., William E. Kennard, John C. May, Beth E. Mooney, John L. Thornton, John Veihmeyer, Lynn Vojvodich Radakovich, and John S. Weinberg.

-In August 2020, it was revealed that Jim Farley is to become the new chief executive officer of the company; he previously served as Ford's chief operating officer.
-The company's former CEO, Hackett, will stay in the company as an advisor until the second quarter of 2021.
+Jim Farley succeeded Jim Hackett as the chief executive officer of the company in August 2020; he previously served as Ford's chief operating officer.
+Hackett stayed in the company as an advisor until the second quarter of 2021.

-Ford Motor Company Fund
+Ownership

+Ford is mainly owned by institutional investors, who own around 60% of shares.
+The largest shareholders in December 2023 were: